Mony00/User-authentication/README.md

 Install the BCrypt.Net framework for password hashing.
 See [here](https://github.com/BcryptNet/bcrypt.net) with the command : dotnet add package BCrypt.Net-Next --version 4.0.2

 For this project, the stored data, ex User is placed in the *Models* class while the Data Transfer Object (DTOs) are stored in the *DTOs* folder.
 The purpose of the DTO is to define what data is sent to or from the API.
 DTO shape the data for specific purposes like: registering, logging in, returning user profile data.
-Also this DTOs are used in the model binding, where the input fro mthe form/json has to be exact the same as the property names fro mthe DTO class, without the Id fro mthe User class.
+Also this DTOs are used in the model binding, where the input from the form/json has to be exact the same as the property names from the DTO class, without the Id fro mthe User class.

 Example of User class:
 public class User